 40 Grandiloquent G-Words To Grow Your Vocabulary

-Today, you can expect G to account for just under 2% of any page of written English, and roughly the same proportion of words in a dictionary—including grandiloquence, the use of haughty, extravagant language.
+Today, you can expect G to account for just under 2 percent of any page of written English, and roughly the same proportion of words in a dictionary—including grandiloquence, the use of haughty, extravagant language.

-As well as being an old English dialect word for a noisy child, a gabble-ratchet is any nocturnal bird that makes a lot of noise at night, once considered to be an ill omen.
+A gabble-ratchet is a bird that makes a lot of noise, once considered to be an ill omen.

 A 17th century word for someone who drinks milk.

 An 18th century word for a wine bottle.
-Literally means “wine-keeper.”
+It literally means “wine-keeper.”

 An old slang nickname for a thin, scrawny-looking man.

 Just as you can be a laughing-stock, you can also be a gazing-stock—namely, someone who’s being gazed at by a group of people.
 According to the Oxford English Dictionary, you can also be a gaping-stock, a mocking-stock, a scorning-stock, and a pointing-stock.